For information regarding the status of your application and to confirm receipt of materials,

 To be admitted into MTC's Physical Therapist Assistant Program, you must complete the following admission requirements by the PTA program application deadline:

-2. Minimum grade point average of 2.5 (on a 4.0 scale) or equivalent from either high school or college.
+Minimum grade point average of 2.5 (on a 4.0 scale) or equivalent from either high school or college.
 If a college GPA is used to meet this requirement, it must be based upon a minimum of 12 semester or quarter hours earned at one institution.
-If a High School GPA is used to meet this requirement and the applicant is a High School Senior, the program will use the GPA at the end of the seventh semester of the senior year.
+If a High School GPA is used to meet this requirement and the applicant is a High School Senior, the program will use the GPA at the end of the seventh semester of high school.

-3. Completion of high school algebra, chemistry, and biology with a minimum grade of "C" or equivalent college foundation courses [MTC's Principles of Biology and Chemistry SCI1010A and Prealgebra - MTH 0990].
+Completion of high school algebra, chemistry, and biology with a minimum grade of "C" or equivalent college foundation courses [MTC's Principles of Biology and Chemistry SCI1050 and Prealgebra - MTH 0990].
 (Grades of C - or below will not be considered).

-7. The COMPASS [Basic Skills Assessment] may be required, as might the Technology Skills Test.
-The COMPASS may be taken in the Student Resource Center at Marion Technical College.
-Students who obtain scores lower than established minimums on the COMPASS must successfully complete the corresponding Foundation Course [i.e. for ENG 0990 - Preparation for College Writing].
-Students with college credit in these areas may have the COMPASS waived by the Director of the Physical Therapist Assistant Program.
+The Accuplacer [Basic Skills Assessment] may be required, as might the Technology Skills Test.
+The Accuplacer may be taken in the Student Resource Center at Marion Technical College.
+Students who obtain scores lower than established minimums on the Accuplacer must successfully complete the corresponding Foundation Course [i.e. for ENG 0990 - Preparation for College Writing].
+Students with college credit in these areas may have the Accuplacer waived by the Director of the Physical Therapist Assistant Program.
 Contact the PTA Program Director to determine if this testing in required in your particular situation.

 Please note that the PTA Program at Marion Technical College reserves the right to make additions or changes to the admission criteria.
 It is recommended that you contact the PTA Program staff for the most recent admission criteria and application.